-Quarterback is one of the most difficult positions to play in all of professional sports.
+Quarterback is one of the most difficult positions to play in professional sports.
 The National Football League is notorious for chewing up and spitting out lower-tier quarterbacks faster than they can open the playbook (Sorry, Brogan Roback).
 It’s a demanding position that requires relentless individual preparation in order to be the field general on game day.

 15. Jack Thompson